 For linked Accounts, it is also possible to push TeamSupport Tickets into Salesforce as Cases, and pull Salesforce Cases into TeamSupport as Tickets.
 When “Push-out Tickets as Cases” is active, the custom fields and default fields will be sent to Salesforce as a Case associated with the corresponding Account on the next sync.
 In the event that a Ticket has multiple Contacts/Customers listed, the Customer/Contact that was added first (i.e. has the oldest “time/date added” value) will be used for the integration.
 If an Action is added to the Ticket, a Case Comment will be created in Salesforce for the corresponding Case.
 “Pull-in Cases as Tickets” works the same way, just in the opposite direction: Salesforce Cases and Case Comments are pulled into TeamSupport as Tickets and Actions.

 If both boxes are checked, the system will keep all default fields and custom mapped fields in sync.
-For example, if the Ticket Status is updated on the Ticket, it will update the Status on the Case the next time the sync runs (every 15 minutes).
+For example, if the Ticket Status is updated on the Ticket, it will update the Status on the Case the next time the sync runs (between 15 to 60 minutes).
 In the event of a conflict, the newest update will win.
 For example if the status is updated on a Ticket at 10:00 and the linked Case was updated at 10:05, the next time the sync runs, the new status will be pulled into TeamSupport and the status will be updated.

 Tickets and Account Notes